amatarazzo777/gentoo-scripts/readme.md

 and better development expereience from windows.
 However moving to gentoo from linux is even more satisfying with gentoo.
 You can tell immediately that most of wait time after this is the disk drive.
 You can even boot to terminal under fifty megs or less with network and links browser.
+In the full blown gui gnome desktop environment, web gl games can be played as they are much faster now. duo core i3 laptop, lol it is a new laptop now.
+What end users want and what comes on their system can function much better than consumer distributions supply.

-Amazing.
-DARPA also uses it for drones.
+ DARPA also uses it for some drones, servers and image processing I believe from my guessings or maybe thats the L4 kernel.
 The scheduling and multithreading is very noticible and distributed while allowing effective control realtime.
 So, quick.
 Finally.

-Here the kernel is build with options that provide framebuff access.
+Here the kernel is build with options that provide framebuff access also which makes such menus and input systems without xserver.
+For arcade boxes and embedded devices, I believe this is a great combination from my understanding thus far.
+Amazing.

 # Usage